QuentinBultinck/RetroAchievements/RAscripts/PS2/RedDeadRevolver/README.md

 > #### Additional Notes
 > - The player is required to finish a mission from start to finish without using any cheats.
 Although a select few of these custom-made challenge achievements require certain cheats to be active for the [trigger indicator](#RA_Trigger) to show up.
 The best way to be eligible for unlocking the achievement, is to activate the cheat once the mission starts.
 Then restart the level through the pause menu.
 If everything is in order, a [trigger indicator](#RA_Trigger) should be displayed, telling the player he's eligible for unlocking the achievement.
 >
-> - Cheats must first be unlocked through playing the Bounty Hunter Mode, which is unlocked once the selected player profile has completed the game once.
-A full list explaining how to unlock all cheats can be found on [Red Dead Fandom Wiki - Cheats](https://reddead.fandom.com/wiki/Cheats_in_Revolver "Red Dead Fandom Wiki - Cheats")
+> - To access cheats, players must first unlock them by completing missions in Bounty Hunter Mode, which becomes available after finishing the game once on the selected player profile.
+A detailed list of which cheats correspond to specific Bounty Hunter missions can be found on the [Red Dead Fandom Wiki - Cheats](https://reddead.fandom.com/wiki/Cheats_in_Revolver "Red Dead Fandom Wiki - Cheats").
+Each unlockable cheat is tied to at least one achievement in this category.
 >
 > - Don't forget to turn off the cheats if they're not required for certain achievements.
 >